Mississippi

 Your Rights as a Mississippi Resident

 Under current Mississippi law, residents have very limited data privacy rights compared to other states.
 While the failed legislation would have provided comprehensive protections, the current legal landscape offers minimal safeguards.
-The proposed bills would grant rights to know, delete, opt out, and impose business obligations if enacted[3][4][5].
+The proposed bills would have granted rights to know, delete, opt out, and imposed business obligations if enacted[3][4][5].

 The absence of these rights means Mississippi residents must rely primarily on federal laws and voluntary corporate policies for data protection, which often provide less comprehensive coverage than state-level privacy legislation.